 “Basically, your good bacteria break down this fibre to produce molecules called short-chain fatty acids.
 These are the things that might be having an effect on your sleep.
 Of course, when this prebiotic grows good bacteria, the bacteria themselves have beneficial effects, like synthesising vitamins and beneficial effects to the bowel and the immune system.”
 “The breakdown of the prebiotic fibre itself produces beneficial molecules and the bacteria themselves, once they’re established, actually produce other molecules that benefit your gut and your brain.
 So perhaps it is these short chain fatty acids being produced that is affecting your sleep.”

 Where to Find a Good Source of Prebiotics

-Prebiotics are naturally occuring and ideally we should get them from food but supplements are an effective way of consuming them if this isn't possible.
-Examples of naturally occuring prebiotics are as follows:
+Prebiotics are naturally occurring and ideally we should get them from food but supplements are an effective way of consuming them if this isn't possible.
+Examples of naturally occurring prebiotics are as follows: